 Frances: Yes, I would agree with you.

-Hilary: The other thing that we need to recognize, is that we’ve run multiple events during that time where we released the research that has just been completed by giving an executive overview, an executive summary.
-And then we have panellists to talk about the research and answer the questions “so what?”
-We try and give outtakes and action points at the end of the events for people to take back to their organizations, to drive gender equality locally.
+Hilary: The other thing that we need to recognise is that we’ve run multiple events during that time, where we released the research that has just been completed by giving an executive overview, an executive summary.
+And then we have panellists to talk about the research and answer the questions “so what?”.
+We try and give outtakes and action points at the end of the events for people to take back to their organisations; to drive gender equality locally.

 So, Frances, has that always been the case?
 Did you start with the intent that you’re going to run face-to-face events for people to come and gain knowledge and information?

 Frances: In fact, in many ways, The 100% Project probably started with an event before The 100% Project was even The 100% Project, if that makes any sense whatsoever.
 And I remembered very well.
 We had an evening at Docklands, which was largely sponsored by NAB at the time, and we had Christine Nixon and Margaret Jackson together on the stage.

 We had a fabulous evening that evening, and of course we’ve done other things as well.
 So, we had a very large event at the RACV club a number of years ago with a Norwegian expert on quotas, called Benja Stig Fagerland and that was a very large event.